kyverno/website/content/en/docs/Writing policies/writing-policies-validate.md

 ````

-## Validation Failure Action

-The `validationFailureAction` attribute controls admission control behaviors for resources that are not compliant with a policy.
-If the value is set to `enforce` resource creation or updates are blocked when the resource does not comply, and when the value is set to `audit` a policy violation is reported but the resource creation or update is allowed.

 ## Deny rules

 In addition to applying patterns to check resources, a validation rule can `deny` a request based on a set of conditions.
 This is useful for applying fine grained access controls that cannot be performed using Kubernetes RBAC.